-On the island of Flores, Indonesia, some rice fields take on unusual shapes.
-In the region of Ruteng, in the west of the island, rice is cultivated in a spider's web!
+On the island of Flores, in Indonesia, some rice fields take unusual shapes.
+In the region of Ruteng, in the west of the island, the rice is grown in spider web!

 Like pie pieces

 We are in the Manggarai Country, about twenty kilometers from the city of Ruteng.
-Here, tradition has it that the cultivable valleys are divided fairly equitably between the family clans, as compared to the irrigated land.
+Here, tradition dictates that the cultivable valleys are divided more or less equally among the family clans in relation to the irrigation of the land.

-The soil is "cut" as one would cut a pie, starting from a center that corresponds roughly to the most irrigated point.
-Each slice is then divided into several plots.
+The land is therefore "cut up" as one would cut up a pie, starting from a center that corresponds roughly to the most irrigated point.
+Each slice is then divided into several parcels.

-The result is incredible landscapes, where the rice fields seem to weave cobwebs.
+The result is these incredible landscapes, where the rice fields seem to weave spider webs.
 We give them the name of lingko.

 Panorama on the rice fields

-I do not remember the name of the village where Missir, my driver, stopped.
-All visitors who cross Flores as I did stop here.
-The place offers a spectacular panorama on the cobweb paddy fields.
+I don't remember the name of the village where Missir, my driver, stopped.
+All the visitors who cross Flores as I did stop here.
+The place offers a spectacular panorama on the rice fields in spider's web.

-One is invited to sign a notebook that serves as a register and it is a good idea to make a small "donation", as is done in the traditional villages around Bajawa, which live mainly from tourism.
+One is invited to sign a book that serves as a register and it is well seen to make a small "donation", as is the practice in the traditional villages around Bajawa, which live mainly from tourism.

-After, the kids of the village lead you to the best point of view, against another small reward.
-Counting 1,000 rupees (not even 10 cents) per head of pipe ...
-As I'm nice, I agreed to take five kids for me alone.
+Afterwards, the village kids take you to the best viewpoints, for another small fee.
+Count 1 000 rupees (not even 10 cents) per head...
+As I am nice, I accepted to take five kids for me alone.

-They climb at full speed in flip-flops on the small path surrounded by weeds, indifferent to the heat.
+They climb at full speed in flip-flops on the small path surrounded by wild grass, indifferent to the heat.
 I am dragging myself with slow steps behind, in the middle of the heat, dripping.
-Fortunately, the point of view is very close.
+Fortunately, the viewpoint is very close.

-We see the small silhouettes of peasants bustling in the rice fields below.
-Hard job.
+We see the small silhouettes of the farmers working in the rice fields, below.
+Hard work.

 My little guides are impatient.
 They are waiting for their rupees.
 I take my time.

-I admire the view endlessly, I take piles and lots of photos, watching the clouds that change the light and reflections on the water of the rice fields.
+I admire the view endlessly, I take lots and lots of pictures, watching the clouds that change the light and the reflections on the water of the rice fields.